Mold Prevention & Treatment on Imported Footwear & ApparelJune 17, 2019

 Evaluation of Mold Damage: Before beginning the cleaning process, it is essential to identify the extent of mold damage to the product.
 Because mold can cause product deterioration, it may not always be possible to perform mold treatment effectively.
 When mold remediation is plausible, evaluating the extent of the damage enables professionals to select the best mold removal technique.

 Cleaning the Product: The first step in mold remediation is to clean the product thoroughly.
-You can do this by brushing off the mold and washing the product until no visible mold is left.
-Use detergent and other cleaning chemicals to remove any discoloration.
+You can do this by brushing off the mold and cleaning the product until no visible mold is left.

 Treating the Product: After you’ve cleaned the product, any lingering microscopic mold spores must be destroyed.
 If you don’t neutralize all the mold, growth may begin again.
 Treating the product will also remove any musty odor associated with mold growth.
-Typical mold treatment includes disinfection using chemicals or high heat treatment — professionals may also use mold ozone treatment.
-This shock treatment technique uses ozone to kill mold spores by blasting them with the gas and causing them to deteriorate.
-Ozone treatment also effectively reaches surfaces of the product that traditional cleaning techniques cannot treat.
+Applying appropriate anti-microbial treatments, including methods such as ozone, will kill the spores and prevent mold from regrowing.

 Effective mold treatment can return a product to first quality by removing all signs of mold growth including odor.
 Your company can save thousands of dollars in product loss through an effective mold remediation treatment.